MadamHippo/Restaurant-rater-app/README.md

 ![Image description](https://github.com/MadamHippo/grocery-list-app/blob/main/src/assets/KalAcademyListProject.png)

-Eaten at a lot of restaurants lately?
+Restaurant rater app!
 Leave yourself a letter grade rating of your meal.
-This way you can reference it later and easily remember your favorites.
-Strike out the restaurants you would not revisit.
+This way you can reference it later and easily remember your dining experience.
+Strikeout the restaurants you were less than impressed with.

 # Live Demo